robertwhaskell/data-structures/README.md

     - A method to sort a list of items.
 It builds the final sorted list one item at a time.
 [Wikipedia](http://en.wikipedia.org/wiki/Insertion_sort) explains it well.
 - Merge Sort
     - A method to sort a list using a comparison based sorting algorithm.
 It is designed to be a stable sort.
 Also referred to as "divide and conquer".
 [Merge sort wiki.](http://en.wikipedia.org/wiki/Merge_sort)
+- Quick Sort
+    - This is also a "divide and conquer" type sort algorithm.
+It relies on using a 'pivot' to divide the list and sort the sub-arrays recursively.
+[Quick sort wiki.](http://en.wikipedia.org/wiki/Quicksort)
+- Radix Sort
+    - A method to sort a list of items using integer keys by grouping keys that share the same significant position and value.
+This can be used to sort numbers or strings of characters and specially formatted floating point numbers.
+[Radix Sort Wiki](http://en.wikipedia.org/wiki/Radix_sort)

 References: Google, Google, Google, and also Wikipedia
 Collaborations: Robert Haskell & [Joel Stanner](https://github.com/poolbath1) (coders)